chouseknecht/angular-forms.js/README.md

 Road Map
 --------
-Development of version 3 is underway.
+Development of version 3 is underway!
 Version 3 will be a complete refactoring:
 * Angular Forms will become a directive, no longer requiring the controller to call an inject method.
 * As a directive, Angular Forms will be much easier to use, from implementation to unit testing.
 * Version 3 will be fully unit tested.